 Shortcuts, shortcuts, shortcuts!

-Have you noticed the small labels below the button icons (F1, F2, …)?
-They correspond to the F1, F2, … keys on your keyboard.
-So pressing the F1 key on your keyboard will have the same effect as clicking the button on the screen.
+We strongly advise using the shortcuts to control the player and setting IN and OUT points.
+We use the F1, F2, … keys on your keyboard.
+So pressing the F9 key on your keyboard will have the same effect as clicking the SET IN button on the screen.
 Using these shortcuts will maximize your transcription speed.

 If you are using a mac (and on some other devices), the shortcut is fn+F1, fn+F2, … So you have to press and hold the fn key while pressing the F1 key (and similar for F2, F3, …).
 As this is a bit clunky, you might consider configuring your Mac to use F1, F2 etc. as standard function keys as explained here.